 I could never do that.

-Now, I I seem to remember that Newt Gingrich was attacked for doing this when he was in the House of Representatives.
+Now, I seem to remember that Newt Gingrich was attacked for doing this when he was in the House of Representatives.

 Remember that?

-He got a record deal, eight million dollars.
+He got a record deal.

-Oh, it's such a beautiful, beautiful thing.
+Oh, such a beautiful, beautiful thing.

-If you are not affiliated with a political party, and if you're not registered to vote, if you're not even old enough to vote, no problem.
+If you are not affiliated with a political party and if you're not registered to vote, if you're not even old enough to vote, no problem.

 Just come and help choose the nation's next president.